imperfect waste and expressive craft

 an experiment in craft from upcycling

-cia collaborated with friends in portland’s maker community to knit, stitch, and assemble upcycled materials for an experimental chair project. the underlying structure is an old seat shell that was modified and covered in cotton batting. patterns were pieced together for the textiles and a knitted section. the base was fabricated using cardboard sonotubes and covered with bands of excess trim. the “chi-chi” chair was inspired by cuban conga dresses.
+cia collaborated with friends in portland’s maker community to knit, stitch, and assemble upcycled materials for an experimental chair project.
+The “chi-chi” chair was inspired by cuban conga garments.

 big thanks to the team — chris, tim, and danika for their talent and help!